LukeSmithxyz/voidrice/.config/i3/i3_guide.md

 ## Basic goals and principles of my rice:

 + Naturalness -- I want the number of keypresses I have to make to get what I want to be as little as possible.
 + Economy -- All the basic programs I use should be simple and light on system resources.
-Because of this, many are terminal or ncurses programsj
+Because of this, many are terminal or ncurses programs.
 + Keyboard/vim-centrality -- All my terminal apps (and other programs) use vim keys when possible.
 My hands never need leave the home row or thereabout.
 + Lots of color -- Many rices stick to one general color palatte.
 I like my system to be very vibrant.
 If you disagree, you can easily change it.